-State/local government grants and/or scholarships (includes fellowships and waivers): Grants, scholarships, and fellowships awarded by a state including Leveraging Educational Assistance Partnerships (LEAP) (formerly SSIGs), the Special Leveraging Educational Assistance Program (SLEAP), the Grants for Access and Persistence (GAP) Program, and Robert C. Byrd Honors Scholarships.
-Include merit-based grants or scholarships that were provided by a state or local government.
-Also include tuition and fee waivers for which your institution was reimbursed by a state or local government agency.
+State/local government grants and/or scholarships (includes fellowships, waivers, and employee exemptions): Grants, scholarships, fellowships, and waivers awarded by a state or local government including but not limited to the Leveraging Educational Assistance Partnerships (LEAP) Program (formerly SSIG) and the Grants for Access and Persistence (GAP) Program.
+Include (a) state and local matching shares for federal financial aid programs; (b) merit-based grants or scholarships provided by a state or local government; and (c) tuition and fee waivers and employee exemptions for which your institution was reimbursed by a state or local government agency.

-Institutional grants and/or scholarships (scholarships/waivers): Grants, scholarships, and fellowships granted and funded by the institution and/or individual departments within the institution and are limited to students attending the institution.
-Also include scholarships targeted to certain individuals (e.g., based on state of residence, major, or participation in athletic activities) for which the institution designates the recipient.
-Include institutional tuition and fee waivers for which your institution was not reimbursed by a state or local government agency.
-Do not include Federal Work Study.
+Institutional grants and/or scholarships (include fellowships, waivers, and employee exemptions): Grants, scholarships, fellowships, and waivers granted and funded by the institution and/or individual departments within the institution for students attending the institution.
+Also include scholarships for which the institution designates the recipient.
+Include institutional tuition and fee waivers, and employee exemptions for which the institution is not reimbursed by a state or local government agency.
+Exclude FWS earnings but include the non-work-study of portion of scholarships, fellowships, and waivers used to satisfy matching requirements for other programs.